 Erik L. Jacobson

-Erik is entering his second year as Executive Director of the Michigan School Vocal Music Association.
+Erik is entering his fourth year as Executive Director of the Michigan School Vocal Music Association.
 Erik is a dynamic music educator, clinician, arranger, performer, and administrator focused on engaging singers, musicians, and audiences to advocate for inclusion in music and spread a knowledge and joy for all types of music with as many learners as possible.
 Growing up in West Michigan, Erik has had an exciting musical journey through a variety of genres and musical paths including classical voice, musical theater, solo and group jazz singing, recording, and popular music performing.

 Along with working with MSVMA, Erik teaches jazz voice at Kalamazoo College and is the General Manager for The VOCES8 Foundation, working with Paul Smith and two British choral ensembles, VOCES8 and Apollo5.
 He leads the VOCES8 US Scholar program, takes part in clinics throughout the country, and is working to bring the VOCES8 Method to US students and educators.